-The Goldman Sachs Group, the top underwriter of initial public offerings (IPOs) in 2019, will refuse to take companies public in the U.S. and Europe after June 2020 unless they have at least one director from a traditionally underrepresented group based on gender, race, ethnicity, sexual orientation or gender identity.
-It plans to up the number to two diverse directors in 2021.
-Beginning in 2020, Canada's RBC Global Asset Management (RBC GAM) will vote against nominating/governance committee members on boards that are less than 25% female.
-The U.K.'s Legal & General Investment Management (LGIM) has adopted a similar policy for the largest 100 S&P 500 firms, which will expand to the full index in 2021.
+Goldman Sachs received a lot of press when it announced that it will no longer take companies public in the U.S. and Europe after June 2020 unless they have at least one director "from a traditionally underrepresented group based on gender, race, ethnicity, sexual orientation or gender identity."

+Goldman has also announced plans to increase the threshold to two directors in 2021.
+Canada's RBC Global Asset Management (RBC GAM) has announced that it will not vote in favor of nominating/governance committee members on boards that are less than 25% female.

+The U.K.'s Legal & General Investment Management (LGIM) has voiced a similar policy for the largest 100 S&P 500 firms.
+They too have indicated they will expand this policy in 2021.
+In its 2019 post-season review, the EY Center for Board Matters reported that

-In its 2019 post-season review, the EY Center for Board Matters reported that votes against nominating/governance committee chairs at all-male S&P 1500 boards have tripled since 2016, averaging 24% in 2019.
-Similarly, votes against all of the nominating/governance committee members on male-only S&P 1500 boards reached an average of 18% last year.
-Typically, director opposition votes only average 4%-5%.
+- votes against all of the nominating/governance committee members on male-only S&P 1500 boards reached an average of 18% in 2019.

+- votes against

+nominating/governance

+committee chairs in this

+scenario have tripled since

+2016, averaging

+24% in 2019.